Voce d’Amore (Voice of Love)

 • Saverio Rizzotti: Francesco’s younger brother, loyal and determined, protective of his family and instrumental in uncovering Giovanni’s schemes through courage and resourcefulness.

-• Arianna Mazzetti: The charismatic and warm-hearted owner of Caffè Atena, a beloved Greek-themed café in Rome.
+• Arianna Mazzetti: The charismatic and warm-hearted owner of Caffè Atena, a beloved Greek-themed café in Milan.
 The café is a vibrant cultural hub where artists, thinkers, and locals gather, serving as a key meeting point and sanctuary for the characters.

-Primary Setting: Rome, Italy
+Primary Setting: Milan, Italy

-Other Settings: Italy (Pisa, Florence, Siena, Pienza, San Gimignano, Milan, Lake Como, Lake Garda, Venice, Verona, Naples, Bologna, Amalfi Coast, Cinque Terre, Sicily, Bolzano, Corvara & Cortina d'Ampezzo) | London, UK | Dublin, Ireland | Paris, France | Madrid, Spain | Switzerland (Zürich, Lucerne, Interlaken, Zermatt, Grindelwald, Davos, St. Moritz, Geneva, Lausanne, Montreux, Lugano & Bellinzona) | Austria (Vienna & Salzburg) | Prague, Czechia | Japan (Tokyo & Osaka) | Phuket, Thailand | USA (New York & Los Angeles) | Mexico (Mexico City & Guadalajara) | Sydney, Australia | Greece (Athens & Santorini) | Egypt (Cairo & Giza) | Sweden (Stockholm & Gothenburg)
+Other Settings: Italy (Rome, Pisa, Florence, Siena, Pienza, San Gimignano, Lake Como, Lake Garda, Venice, Verona, Naples, Bologna, Amalfi Coast, Cinque Terre, Sicily, Bolzano, Corvara & Cortina d'Ampezzo) | London, UK | Dublin, Ireland | Paris, France | Madrid, Spain | Portugal (Lisbon & Sintra) | Switzerland (Zürich, Lucerne, Interlaken, Zermatt, Grindelwald, Davos, St. Moritz, Geneva, Lausanne, Montreux, Lugano & Bellinzona) | Austria (Vienna & Salzburg) | Prague, Czechia | Japan (Tokyo & Osaka) | Phuket, Thailand | USA (New York & Los Angeles) | Mexico (Mexico City & Guadalajara) | Sydney, Australia | Greece (Athens & Santorini) | Kraków, Poland | Sweden (Stockholm & Gothenburg)

 Comments